Antoine Griezmann: 2021–2024: Nations League title and second consecutive World Cup final

 In May 2021, Griezmann received a call-up for the postponed UEFA Euro 2020.
 On 19 June, he scored a goal in a 1–1 draw against Hungary.
 They were eliminated from the tournament after losing to Switzerland in the round of 16 on penalties, following a 3–3 draw.

 After, France topped their Nations League Group and qualified for the 2021 UEFA Nations League Finals, in the semi-final on 7 October, Griezmann managed to earn a penalty, which was converted by Kylian Mbappé to help France come from behind and defeat Belgium 3–2.
 Three days later, in the final, France defeated Spain 2–1 to clinch their first title.

 In November 2022, he was included in the French squad for the 2022 FIFA World Cup in Qatar.
 On 26 November, Griezmann assisted Kylian Mbappé's winning goal in their 2–1 victory over Denmark, securing qualification to the knockout stages and thus breaking the "World Cup Champions' Curse".
 On 10 December, he assisted both of France's goals as they defeated England 2–1 in the quarter-finals.
 He was later named man of the match in a 2–0 semi-final win over Morocco.
 Although France lost to Argentina in the final on penalties after a 3–3 draw, Griezmann finished the tournament as the joint-top assister with three assists.

-In March 2024, his record of 84-game streak with France ended, having missed two friendly matches due to an ankle injury.
+In March 2024, his record 84-game streak of consecutive appearances with France ended, having missed two friendly matches due to an ankle injury.
 Later that year, on 16 May, he was selected in the 25-man squad for UEFA Euro 2024.

 Griezmann announced his retirement from international football on 30 September 2024.

 Player profile

 Style of play

-A quick, modern, and versatile left-footed forward, with an eye for goal, Griezmann has been described as a "team player", and is capable of occupying several offensive positions in or behind the main attacking line, due to his technical skills, vision, ability to drop deep and link-up play between the forward and midfielders, or score many goals: he has been deployed as a main striker, in a central role as an attacking midfielder, as a second striker, as a false 9, or as a winger, on either flank.
-Griezmann is an accurate finisher with either foot from both inside and outside the area, and is also good in the air and accurate with his head, in spite of his relatively small stature.
+Griezmann is a versatile left-footed forward that's capable of playing several offensive positions, including as a main striker, in a central role as an attacking midfielder, as a second striker, as a false 9, or as a winger, on either flank.
+Known for his technical skills, vision, and ability to drop deep to link play between the midfield and main attacking line, he has frequently been described in the media as a team player.
+Despite his relatively small stature, Griezmann is proficient in air duels and accurate with headers.
+He is also noted as an accurate finisher from both inside and outside the penalty area/box.

-In addition to his ability to score and create goals, he has also been praised for his work-rate, attacking movement, positional sense, and ability to interpret the game, which, combined with his pace, mobility and energy, enables him to make effective attacking runs to beat the defensive line.
+In addition to his ability to score and create goals, he has also been praised for his work-rate, attacking movement, positional sense, defensive contribution and ability to interpret the game, which, combined with his pace, mobility and energy, enables him to make effective attacking runs to beat the defensive line.
 He has been noted by various sources as having a comparatively low rate of scoring from penalties.
 Since the 2022 World Cup, Griezmann has been used in a deeper role by France national team manager Deschamps, often playing as a central midfielder.